History of the Detroit Lions: 2023

 The Lions opened the season with a victory over the reigning Super Bowl champion Kansas City Chiefs.
 The win set the tone for the rest of the season, as the Lions finished 12–5, tying a franchise record for wins, and they won their first division title since 1993 and first since the NFC North was formed in 2002.
 As a result, they hosted their first playoff game since 1993, which was against former quarterback Matthew Stafford and the Los Angeles Rams.
 The Lions won the game 24–23, securing their first playoff win since 1991.
 In the divisional round, the Lions were able to host a second playoff game, a first for the franchise, as the Green Bay Packers eliminated the second-seeded Dallas Cowboys in the first round.
 The Lions played the NFC South champion Tampa Bay Buccaneers and won 31–23 to advance to their first NFC Championship Game since 1991.
 In the NFC Championship Game, the Lions lost to the San Francisco 49ers 34–31, despite holding a 24–7 lead at halftime.

 2024

 Despite being decimated by injuries, the Lions finished the 2024 season with the best record in franchise history at 15–2.
 As a result, they secured their second consecutive NFC North title, the No. 1 seed in the NFC for the first time, and a first-round bye for the first time since 1991.
 This included a franchise record eleven consecutive victories.
 In the Divisional Round, the Lions were defeated by the Washington Commanders 45–31.

+2025

+The Lions lost both of their coordinators, Ben Johnson and Aaron Glenn, to head coaching jobs.
+They were replaced by John Morton and Kelvin Sheppard, respectively.
+After beginning the season with a 4–1 record, the Lions regressed due to several factors.
+Following a Week 17 loss to the Minnesota Vikings, the Lions were eliminated from playoff contention for the first time since 2022.
+Despite this, they concluded their season on a positive note by winning their final game against the Chicago Bears.
+This victory resulted in a 9–8 record, securing the franchise's fourth consecutive winning season.
+This is the first time they accomplished this feat since 1969 to 1972.

+2026

+The Lions will attempt to improve upon their 9–8 record from the previous season and return to the playoffs after a one-year absence.